beqagerliAni/back-test-assigment-2025-public/README.md

 - [src/base-agent/base-agent.service.ts](src/base-agent/base-agent.service.ts)
 - [src/base-agent/base-agent.controller.ts](src/base-agent/base-agent.controller.ts)

+## IMPORTANT THINKS

+1. Data limit: Since it’s the free plan, I can only get data from the past 365 days.
+Nothing older than that.
+Granularity (how detailed the data is) depends on how many days I request:
+Daily: If I ask for more than 90 days (up to 365)
+Hourly: If I ask for 2–90 days, I get a data point every hour.
+5-minute intervals: If I ask for just 1 day, I get data every 5 minutes.

+Filtering by dates: I can choose a start and end date to get the data I want.
+But for hourly data, the range can only be up to the past 90 days, and for 5-minute data, only today’s data is available.

+So basically, the API adjusts the detail automatically based on how big the range is, and we can’t go back further than a year.
+It’s pretty neat because you can still get daily, hourly, or minute-level data depending on what you need,
+2. To use analyze api first use getMetrics api so we can insert info in db

 ## Things I didn’t do because I didn’t have enough time
 - I wanted to add unit tests for the utility functions.